 If you are a topo di biblioteca, a library mouse like me and you study Italian (or any other foreign language for that matter), sooner or later you will want to test your skills, close your textbooks and start reading books in Italian.
 Actual books in Italian.

 This is a winning strategy in language learning.
-Reading books is a great way to improve your vocabulary and brush up on grammar rules without noticing.
+Reading books is a great way to improve your vocabulary and brush up on grammar rules without even realizing it.

 If you are an avid reader, you might want to start as soon as possible.
-At the same time, however, you wonder if you’ll be up to the challenge.
+But at the same time, you’re wondering if you’re up to the challenge.

-Let’s say your vocabulary is that of an A1 level in Italian, but you want to start reading the Italian translation of the Harry Potter series, for example, and you don’t want to wait further.
+Let’s say your vocabulary is at an A1 level in Italian, but you want to start reading the Italian translation of the Harry Potter series, for example, and you don’t want to wait any longer.

 Are there any tricks you can use to start reading books in Italian with ease?

 Well, yes.
 In this lesson, I will share some tricks that will make it easier for you to read any text in Italian.
 Iniziamo!
-Let’s start!
+Let’s get started!

 Tricks for reading a book in Italian

 Read a simple book you’ve already read in your native language